Zweer/docker-development/README.md

-# Docker tutorial
+# Docker Development

 This repository comes with the blog article [From Vagrant to Docker: How to use Docker for local web development](http://blog.osteel.me/posts/2015/12/18/from-vagrant-to-docker-how-to-use-docker-for-local-web-development.html "From Vagrant to Docker: How to use Docker for local web development").
 Please refer to it for a full explanation.

-It contains a basic LEMP stack running with Docker, intented to be used for local web development.
+It contains a basic LEMP stack running with Docker, intended to be used for local web development.

 ## Get started